awslabs/graphstorm/docs/source/scale/sagemaker.rst

 `````````````````````
 Unlike GraphStorm's :ref:`Standalone mode<quick-start-standalone>` and :ref:`the Distributed mode<distributed-cluster>` that rely on local disk or shared file system to store the partitioned graph, SageMaker uses Amaonz S3 as the shared data storage to distribute partitioned graphs and the configuration YAML file.

 This tutorial uses the same three-partition OGB-MAG graph and the link prediction task as those introduced in the :ref:`Partition a Graph<partition-a-graph>` section of the :ref:`Use GraphStorm in a Distributed Cluster<distributed-cluster>` tutorial.
-After generate the partitioned OGB-MAG graphs, use the following commands to upload them and the GraphStorm configuration YAML file to an S3 bucket.
+After generate the partitioned OGB-MAG graphs, use the following commands to upload them and the configuration YAML file to an S3 bucket.

 .. code-block:: bash